vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 44 I still think that both Udayana’s are the same figure, but I have given up the view that conceives of this king as a historical persoṇ He features in these pedigrees to forge a link with Pāṇd

-. u and the legendary Somavam
+. u and the legendary Somavaṁśa dynasty.

-. śa dynasty.
 I wrote the following in Bakker

 2014, 203:

 This suggestion \[of an historic Udayana\] now seems to me naive.

-The Kāla˜
+The Kālañjara

-njara

 inscription and the two Pāṇd

-. uvam

-. śin inscriptions from Kosala refer to one and the
+. uvaṁśin inscriptions from Kosala refer to one and the

 same legendary Pāṇd